 The bill S. 377 aims to amend the South Carolina Code of Laws by introducing provisions that allow certain healthcare providers and physicians licensed in other states to offer telehealth and telemedicine services to clients in South Carolina.
-It establishes registration requirements for these out-of-state providers, defining "provider" and "telehealth" to clarify who can practice and how.
-The bill mandates that these providers must hold an active, unencumbered license from another jurisdiction, complete a specific application, and pay a registration fee.
-Additionally, they must notify the relevant licensing board of any disciplinary actions or restrictions on their licenses.
+It establishes a new section, 40-42-40, which defines "provider" and "telehealth," and outlines registration requirements for out-of-state providers, including the need for an active license, a clean disciplinary record for the past five years, and a registration fee of ten dollars.
+Additionally, it mandates that telehealth providers display a hyperlink to the licensing board's website on their platforms and requires them to notify the board of any disciplinary actions or restrictions on their licenses.

 Latest Version: 40-42-40, 40-47-37